Slaymish/WebXRApp/README.md

 - **Persistent Anchors**: Save and restore the position of windows between sessions.
 - **Window Movement**: Allow users to move and reposition windows.
 - **Styling/Design**: Implement fluid and intuitive movement and styling for windows.
-- **Window Content**: Display content within windows, potentially using iframes or other embedded elements.
+- **Window Content**: Display content within windows, potentially displaying html, using iframes or other embedded elements.

 ## Todo